Moving Forward to the “New Normal”: U.S. Department of Labor Clarifies Leave Entitlements Under the Families First Coronavirus Response ActPrint PDF

 We are continuing to monitor federal and state regulations, and can assist employers in developing best approaches to these workplace issues.

-This advisory was prepared by Emily Grannon Fox and Liam O’Connell in Nutter’s Labor, Employment and Benefits practice group.
-If you would like additional information, please contact Emily, Liam, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Liam O’Connell in Nutter’s Labor, Employment and Benefits practice group.
+If you would like additional information, please contact Liam or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.